ZachLamb/book2/hackathons/netapp/index.md

 ##
 ## What is the problem?

+NetApp needs to know if they can replace their HDD with SSD

 Can NetApp use cheaper SSDs?

+They might be able to ,but that's the problem that they're working on.

 ## Why is the problem importnat?

+This affects the profit of their business

 ## What dataset has been made available?

+data recording server information in three cities where the data warehouses are at

 ## What specific questions are being raised?

+What is this dataset telling us?

+Can I replace the hard drives with cheaper SSD's?

 # Q/A session